+Getting a pimple is terrible.
 But getting cystic acne?
-Oh man, that’s even worse.
+That’s even worse.

-The truth is almost anti-climactic.
+The answer is almost anti-climactic.

 Sebum is the oil naturally produced by your sebaceous glands to keep your skin healthy and moisturized.
 In moderation, it hydrates and protects your skin, but some triggers can throw your oil production into overdrive.

 Many people accidentally make the problem worse by skipping moisturizer.
 It seems natural to assume that moisturizer will only add to your oiliness, but it can actually help regulate your skin’s sebum production.

 When your face receives quality hydration from a product like our botanical-infused Flawless Nourishment Cream, it adjusts by putting out less oil.
 Voila!
 A healthier, dewier complexion.

 In the meantime, though, excess sebum will continue to wreak havoc.
 If your skin has gone oil-crazy for any of the above reasons, it can contribute to your acne — whether it’s a mild case or a severe cystic breakout.

 Of course, sebum isn’t doing all this damage by itself.

 Meet its partner in crime...

 Under normal conditions, your skin happily rejuvenates itself, shedding old skin cells to keep your complexion looking fresh and new.